 Modal Verbs of Obligation

-Hello English learners.
+Hello, English learners.
 Welcome to a new lesson.
 Grammar is an essential part of any language.
 It is the cement that holds a language together.
 Modal verbs are special verbs in the English language.
 We use them to express modality.
-They help a lot when we talk about permission, ability, making requests, etc. In today’s lesson, we will discuss modal verbs of obligation.
-Modal verbs of obligations are must, have to and should.
+They help a lot when we discuss permission, ability, making requests, and so on.
+In today’s lesson, we will discuss modal verbs of obligation.
+Modal verbs of obligation are must, have to and should.

 Must

-The modal verb must expresses a strong obligation.
+The modal verb must express a strong obligation.

-• Children must be quiet in order not to disturb the neighbours.
+- Children must be quiet to avoid disturbing the neighbours.

 Learn more about the modal verb must here